tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 HIPAA often uses the idea of minimum necessary access.

-For engineers, the translation is simple: do not give people more access than they need.
+For engineers, the translation is simple:

+> Do not give people more access than they need.

 Bad pattern: